MOTORCYCLE ACCIDENT VICTIMS’ LEGAL HELP

 The absence of overall crash protection exposes motorcycle riders to significant harm, such as brain injury or spinal cord injury, when another vehicle causes an accident.
 This makes the accident more serious, and highlights the negligence or carelessness of the other driver if the accident is the result of such blatant negligence as drunk driving or texting while driving.

 Crashes involve a range of possible factors, but inattention by a driver of a car or truck plays a role in many cases.
 But the driver of the car may blame the motorcycle for engaging in risky behavior.
 For example, the at-fault driver might argue the motorcyclist was “lane splitting,” which involves a rider operating his motorcycle between two lanes of stopped or slowly moving cars.
 Accidents in which lane splitting took place can lead to a complicated claim.
 Some states allow bikers to lane split, but other states don’t have clear laws on the books about this type of maneuver.

 Whatever protection is offered by the style and design of the helmet and protective gear worn by the rider, nothing can eliminate all injury risk.
 Even a minor motorcycle accident that the rider can “walk away from” may still cause victims to miss work and require costly medical treatment or rehabilitation.
 Of course, serious injuries often lead to more expensive medical and prolonged rehabilitative care, or possibly a wrongful death case.

 Among the injuries often associated with motorcycles are brain injuries and spinal cord injuries.
 However, there are many others that emergency rooms have become familiar with, including:

 - Amputated limbs

 Don’t delay: the initial consultation is free.
 And remember, you don’t pay us unless you win.
-Call 1-800-HURTLINE right now and schedule an appointment today.
+Schedule an appointment today.